 All aid stations will have a full selection of the usual aid station fare and a whole lot more.
-At a minimum you will be able to pick up Water, Coke, Tailwind, Gu Energy Gels, Fruit, Chocolate, Crisps, Nuts, Sandwiches/ Wraps and other sweet and savoury snacks.
+At a minimum you will be able to pick up Water, Coke, Tailwind, Gu Energy Gels, Fruit, Chocolate, Crisps, Nuts, and other sweet and savoury snacks.
 Hot drinks will be available from the start of Loop 2 onwards.
-There will be hot food available at the finish.

-Withdrawals up to 4 weeks prior to race day (0930 GMT Saturday 28 days prior) are eligible for a 70% refund.
+Withdrawals up to 4 weeks prior to race day are eligible for a 70% refund.
 Withdrawals after that time will not be refunded as all race day costs have been incurred by that stage and you will not be replaced.